 This Sunday is Mother’s Day.
 Countless numbers of moms all over the world don’t want the day to come.
 I posted this earlier this week, but decided to post it again because moms whose children are troubled: incarcerated, struggle with an addiction, gender issues, or mental illness, or are estranged from them are beyod broken.

 They look fine on the outside, but in reality, they’re hearts are shattered.

-It’s too painful.
+The holiday is way too painful.
 Too hard.
 Too sad.
 Too depressing.
-Is this you?
+Is that you?
 Does Mother’s Day only remind you of what you’ve lost?
-Does it throw in your face the shattered dreams and crushed hopes you try to not think about every day?
-This holiday has the power to make a hurting mom’s heart break open – and bleed.
+Does it throw in your face the shattered dreams and crushed hopes you try to not think about?
+The day has the power to make a hurting mom’s heart break wide open and bleed.

 You are not alone.